Operating Capability

 Corrective-Action and Remediation Plans

 A citation is damaging; an unaccepted or failed plan of correction is far worse, because it converts a finding into a pattern.
 Aava manages remediation end to end: root-cause analysis that goes deeper than the surface deficiency, corrective plans written to the standard regulators accept, implementation driven with owners and dates, and evidence assembled to demonstrate sustained correction at follow-up.
-Where operations must change to prevent recurrence, we change them — remediation is treated as the entry point to a stronger system, not the exit from an uncomfortable moment.
+Where operations must change to reduce the risk of recurrence, we change them — remediation is treated as the entry point to a stronger system, not the exit from an uncomfortable moment.

 Representative mandates and measures